LERCAutomation/DataSelector-UserGuide/execute/execute.rst

 	Example of a simple query using geometry (ArcGIS)

-this is a test

 .. _figExample2:

 .. figure:: figures/ExampleQuery2.png
-	:align: center

-	Example of an example

-.. _figExample4:

-..figure:: figures/ExampleQuery2.png
 	:align: center

 	Example of a query using spatial grouping (ArcGIS)